jameslnewell/tradie-v4/packages/node-package-scripts/README.md

-Feel like you spend more time setting up and updating the tools to build, test and maintain your project? `@tradie/node-package-scripts` lets you focus on writing code and less time setting up and updating the tools to build, test and maintain your project.
+Feel like you spend more time setting up and updating the tools to build, test and maintain your project? `@tradie/node-package-scripts` lets you focus on writing code and spend less time setting up and updating the tools to build, test and maintain your project.
 It provides you with a way to keep tooling consistent across multiple packages with minimal effort.

 ## Usage

-Create a folder for your project:
+Create a new folder for your project:

 ```
 mkdir my-package && cd my-package
 ```

-Generate your project with `tradie`:
+Create the files for your project:

 ```
 npx --package @tradie/node-package-scripts tradie create